jsonx-org/java/jsonx-maven-plugin/README.md

 ### 1 Introduction

-The `jsonx-maven-plugin` plugin is used to generate JSONx and JSD bindings with the [JSONx][jsonx] framework.
+The `jsonx-maven-plugin` plugin is used to generate JSONx and JSD bindings with the [JSONx Framework for Java][jsonx].

 ### 1.1 Conventions Used in This Document